grimmlab/ProLaTherm/README.md

 ### Requirements for the optimization framework
-Docker needs to be installed and running on your machine, see the Installation Guidelines at the Docker website: https://docs.docker.com/get-docker/
+Docker needs to be installed and running on your machine, see the [Installation Guidelines at the Docker website](https://docs.docker.com/get-docker/)
 On Ubuntu, you can use ``docker run hello-world`` or ``docker --version`` to check if Docker works (Caution: add sudo if you are not in the docker group).

-If you want to use GPU support, you need to install nvidia-docker-2 (https://github.com/NVIDIA/nvidia-docker, see this Installation Guide https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit). and a version of CUDA >= 11.2 (see this CUDA Installation Guide https://docs.nvidia.com/cuda/index.html#installation-guides).
-To check your CUDA version, just run ``nvidia-smi`` in a terminal.
+If you want to use GPU support, you need to install [nvidia-docker-2](https://github.com/NVIDIA/nvidia-docker), see this [Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit). and a version of CUDA >= 11.2 (see this [CUDA Installation Guide](https://docs.nvidia.com/cuda/index.html#installation-guides).
+To check your CUDA version, just run `nvidia-smi` in a terminal.

 CAUTION: The models *transformer* and *bigbird* require a minimum GPU memory of 48GB.